Alex313031/thorium/docs/BUILDING.md

 - Then, to check out the current Chromium revision that Thorium is using, run `./version.sh`.
 At the end it will download the [PGO profiles](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/pgo.md) for Chromium for all platforms.
 The file will be downloaded to *//chromium/src/chrome/build/pgo_profiles/&#42;.profdata* with the actual file name looking something like 'chrome-linux-6167-1706004111-41f78c57fb3a1fe49a5c549b16f0221465339af9.profdata', which should be added to the end of args.gn as per below.
 Take note of this, as we will be using it in the `args.gn` below.
 - Then, (from where you cloned this repo) run `./setup.sh`.
-This will copy all the files and patches to the needed locations and drop you to *//chromium/src*.
+This will copy all the files and patches to the needed locations.
 - NOTE: To build for MacOS, use `./setup.sh --mac`.
 To build for Raspberry Pi, use `./setup.sh --raspi`.
 Use `./setup.sh --help` to see all options/platforms.

 Chromium and Thorium use [Ninja](https://ninja-build.org) as their main build tool, along with a tool called [GN](https://gn.googlesource.com/gn/+/refs/heads/main/README.md) to generate `.ninja` files in the build output directory.
 You can create any number of *build directories* with different configurations.
-To create a build directory:
+Create the build output directory by running:
 - Run `gn args out/thorium` and the contents of '[args.gn](https://github.com/Alex313031/thorium/blob/main/args.gn)' in the root of this repo should be copy/pasted into the editor.
 Note that for Windows, Mac, ChromiumOS, or Android there are seperate &#42;_args.gn files for those platforms. *--Include your api keys here at the top or leave blank, and edit the last line to point to the actual path and file name of '&#42;.profdata'*
 - For more info about args.gn, read the [ABOUT_GN_ARGS.md](https://github.com/Alex313031/thorium/blob/main/infra/DEBUG/ABOUT_GN_ARGS.md) file.
 - '[infra/args.list](https://github.com/Alex313031/thorium/blob/main/infra/args.list)' contains an alphabetical list with descriptions of all possible build arguments; [gn_args.list](https://github.com/Alex313031/thorium/blob/main/infra/gn_args.list) gives a similar list but with the flags in args.gn added.